haskell/hackage-security/README.md

-Since this lists all signed packages, we must list an expiry date here so that attackers cannot mount freeze attacks (although this is somewhat less of an issue here as freezing this list would make en entire new package, rather than a new package version, invisible).
+Since this lists all signed packages, we must list an expiry date here so that attackers cannot mount freeze attacks (although this is somewhat less of an issue here as freezing this list would make an entire new package, rather than a new package version, invisible).

-This says that the delegation information for package `Bar-x.y` is found in `/package/Bar.json` as well as `/package/Bar-x.y/revisions.json`, where the latter can only contain information about the `.cabal` files, not the package itself.
-Note that these rules overlap with the rule for unsigned packages, and so we need a priority scheme between rules.
-The TUF specification leaves this quite open; in our case, we can implement a very simple rule: more specific rules (rules with fewer wildcards) take precedence over less specific rules.

-This &ldquo;middle level&rdquo; targets file `/package/Bar.json` introduces the
+This &ldquo;middle level&rdquo; targets file `<index>/Bar/authors.json`
-author keys and contains further delegation information:
+introduces the package author/maintainer keys and contains further delegation
+information:

 ``` javascript
 { "signed" : {